trongbang86/ProjectJS/README.md

 - `npm install`: This installs all the node dependencies.
 This should be run before the other commands.
 - `bower install`: This installs bower components.
-- `gulp run`: This starts up the server.
+- `gulp run`: This starts up the server for NODE_ENV=development.
 You can then open http://localhost:3000.
 - `gulp test`: This is supposed to run all the test cases.
 - `gulp db`: This does all the database migration jobs.
 All available options are below: